-The helicopter is fitted with an integrated defensive aids system () from , which delivered the system’s components while the aircraft integration was provided by HAL. utilizes UV missile approach warning sensors, LWS-310 laser warning sensors and RWS-300 radar warning receivers and flare dispensers.
+The helicopter is fitted with an integrated defensive aids system (IDAS-3) from SAAB, which delivered the system’s components while the aircraft integration was provided by HAL.
+IDAS-3 utilizes UV missile approach warning sensors, LWS-310 laser warning sensors and RWS-300 radar warning receivers and flare dispensers.
 Two units are clearly visible on the upper cockpit sides.

 For more photos check this gallery at: Livefist.